willstepp/writings/sanctum-kthadras/sk.notes.md

 *) She opens by saying she doesn't know where to begin, she's still trying to understand.
-*) Abigail has not slept well for a few days, she is anxious, irritated *) During a meeting with some of the tech leads, and Ponce, she snaps at Byron -) After being asked to take the rest of the day off, she drives off, furious -) She drives and drives, not aware of where she is
+*) Abigail has not slept well for a few days, she is anxious, irritated *) During a meeting with some of the tech leads, and Ponce, she snaps at Byron *) After being asked to take the rest of the day off, she drives off, furious *) She drives and drives, not aware of where she is
--) At a corner near the San Francisco coffee shop she sees a man.
+*) At a corner near the San Francisco coffee shop she sees a man.
 He walks over and she thinks he wants money, but he asks for a ride
--) She gives the man a ride who is an obvious con man, he spins her a story about his mother being in the hospital with breast cancer, and that he is supposed to meet his brother at a BBQ place down the road.
+*) She gives the man a ride who is an obvious con man, he spins her a story about his mother being in the hospital with breast cancer, and that he is supposed to meet his brother at a BBQ place down the road.
 When they get there the brother is not there.
-It's then he asks her for some money to fly in his sister from Kansas City.
-After he asks her to drop him off at a McDonald's. b)
+It's then he asks her for some money to fly in his sister from Kansas City. b)
+-) He asks for three hundred dollars.
+She gives him four hundred.
+Then he asks to be let out at a McDonald's.
 -) She watches him go into the McDonald's and then come out again with a bag.
 He eats French Fries from the bag as he walks around to the back, and enters an opening into the woods behind the place.
 -) Feeling taken, and a bit reckless, she decides to follow him.
 It is evening.

+Sometimes my brain has a mind of its own.
+Nobody ever goes to that restaurant there.
+It's too crowded.
+I thought you weren't from around here?
+I've been around.
+It's like my mama said, what is better than eternal happiness?
+Nothing.
+But a slice of bread is better than nothing.
+So a slice of bread is better than eternal happiness.
+Now eat yo bread!
+And he laughed.